Tibetic languages: Historical phonology

 Old Tibetan phonology is rather accurately rendered by the script.
 The finals were pronounced devoiced although they are written as voiced, the prefix letters assimilated their voicing to the root letters.
 The graphic combinations hr and lh represent voiceless and not necessarily aspirate correspondences to r and l respectively.
 The letter ' was pronounced as a voiced guttural fricative before vowels but as homorganic prenasalization before consonants.
 Whether the gigu verso had phonetic meaning or not remains controversial.

 For instance, Srongbtsan Sgampo would have been pronounced [sroŋpʦan zɡampo] (now pronounced [sɔ́ŋʦɛ̃ ɡʌ̀mpo] in Lhasa Tibetan) and 'babs would have been pronounced [mbaps] (pronounced [bapˤ] in Lhasa Tibetan).

-Already in the 9th century the process of cluster simplification, devoicing and tonogenesis had begun in the central dialects can be shown with Tibetan words transliterated in other languages, particularly Middle Chinese but also Uyghur.
+Already in the 9th century the process of cluster simplification, devoicing and tonogenesis had begun in the central dialects, as can be shown by Tibetan words transliterated into other languages, particularly Middle Chinese but also Uyghur.

-The concurrence of the evidence indicated above enables us to form the following outline of the evolution of Tibetan.
+The combination of the abovementioned evidence enables us to form the following outline of the evolution of Tibetan.
 In the 9th century, as shown by the bilingual Tibetan–Chinese treaty of 821–822 found in front of Lhasa's Jokhang, the complex initial clusters had already been reduced, and the process of tonogenesis was likely well underway.

 The next change took place in Tsang (Gtsang) dialects: The ra-tags were altered into retroflex consonants, and the ya-tags became palatals.

 Later on the superscribed letters and finals d and s disappeared, except in the east and west.
-It was at this stage that the language spread in Lahul and Spiti, where the superscribed letters were silent, the d and g finals were hardly heard, and as, os, us were ai, oi, ui.
-The words introduced from Tibet into the border languages at that time differ greatly from those introduced at an earlier period.
+It was at this stage that the language spread in Lahul and Spiti, where the superscribed letters were silent, the d and g finals were hardly heard, and as, os, us were pronounced ai, oi, ui.
+The words introduced from Tibet into the border languages at that time differ greatly from those borrowed at an earlier period.